-The philosophy of the Y Early Childhood Program is to provide a quality program for children ages 8 weeks to 5 years.
+The philosophy of the Y Early Childhood Program is to provide a quality program for children ages eight weeks to five years.
 We strive to foster social, emotional, physical, cognitive, creative, and healthy development through enriching experiences and positive relationships.

-Our goals are...
+Our goals are:

-- To provide a safe, warm, and comfortable environment in which each child can build strong, positive relationships with adults and other children around him/her. - To develop positive self-concepts by creating an atmosphere geared to successful experiences. - To provide opportunities for each child to develop his/her whole body through small and large muscle activities. - To provide a stimulating, creative and rich environment for each child. - To promote character development by teaching and demonstrating the values of caring, respect, honesty, and responsibility. - To respect each child and family as having unique abilities, feelings, needs and wants. - To develop relationships with families that encourage reciprocal communication and that foster trust and mutual respect.
+- To provide a safe, warm, and comfortable environment in which each child can build strong, positive relationships with adults and other children around them. - To develop positive self-concepts by creating an atmosphere geared to successful experiences. - To provide opportunities for each child to develop their whole body through small and large muscle activities. - To provide a stimulating, creative and rich environment for each child. - To promote character development by teaching and demonstrating the YMCA Core Values of Caring, Respect, Honesty and Responsibility. - To respect each child and family as having unique abilities, feelings, needs and wants. - To develop relationships with families that encourage reciprocal communication and that foster trust and mutual respect.